-According to the Law on the Constitutional Court, there shall be enough rapporteur-judges and assistant rapporteurs to assist the works of the Court.
+According to the Law on the Constitutional Court, there shall be sufficient number of rapporteur-judges and assistant rapporteurs to assist the works of the Court.
 Rapporteur-judges are responsible for the preparation and presentation of case reports and drafting of judgments.